 Credit score requirements vary widely by lender.
 For instance, OnDeck requires a credit score of at least 625, while Fora Financial works with scores as low as 500.

-Generally the higher your credit score, the more competitive your options.
-It could be difficult to find financing of $100,000 if your score is below 670 — the minimum to qualify as good credit.
-And it’s rare for anyone to consider your business credit score alone.
-Typically, lenders ask to see your personal credit score or a combination of your personal and business scores.
+Generally, the higher your credit score, the more competitive your options.
+It can be more difficult to find financing of $100,000 if your score is below 670 — typically the minimum to qualify as good credit.
+But some lenders consider lower scores, or you can look into business loans that don’t require a credit check.

 Can I get a $100,000 business loan with bad credit?